yanivholder/Software_Design_HW1/README.md

 * BookManager is in charge of registering and querying books
 * UserMamager is in charge of registering and querying Users
-***and*** also managing tokens (both generating, persisting and invalidating old ones) For that purpose, UserManager hold another helper class -> TokenManager which gives us a nice abstraction for token handling
+***and*** also managing tokens (both generating, persisting and invalidating old ones) For that purpose, UserManager hold another helper class -> TokenStore which gives us a nice abstraction for token handling

 All three ([User/Book/Token]Manager) use PersistentMap for persisting their data.